maxhbr/LDBcollector/md/QPL-1.0.md

     Conditions:
     AND
-      OlCondition {_condition_schemaVersion = "0.1", _condition_uri = "http://open-license.hitachi.com/conditions/8", _condition_baseUri = "http://open-license.hitachi.com/", _condition_id = "conditions/8", _condition_conditionType = OBLIGATION, _condition_name = Give you a copy of the relevant license., _condition_description = }
+      OBLIGATION: Give you a copy of the relevant license.

-      OlCondition {_condition_schemaVersion = "0.1", _condition_uri = "http://open-license.hitachi.com/conditions/534", _condition_baseUri = "http://open-license.hitachi.com/", _condition_id = "conditions/534", _condition_conditionType = OBLIGATION, _condition_name = Enables the recipient to receive the source code corresponding to the software., _condition_description = No fee shall be charged in excess of the cost of transferring the data. ● Conspicuous inclusion of a notice regarding these terms and conditions.}
+      OBLIGATION: Enables the recipient to receive the source code corresponding to the software.
+(No fee shall be charged in excess of the cost of transferring the data. ● Conspicuous inclusion of a notice regarding these terms and conditions.)

     Actions: